sampritysingha/zenflix/README.md

 Choose 2 films and let our ML engine crown the ultimate winner using viewer stats, director scores, and 5⭐ power!

 🧠 **Which Movie Are You?
 (Personality Quiz)**
 Find your inner film based on your choices.
-Are you more “La La Land” or “Fight Club”?
+Are you more *La La Land* or *Fight Club*?

 📈 **EmoGraph: Mood Trail Tracker**
 Watch how your movie mood changes over time, visualized like an emotional ECG.